 Best outdoor dining space in London for: people-watching and the renowned oyster cart.

-Helmed by infamous hotelier André Balazs, the sizzling Chiltern Firehouse matches elegance and sophistication with a mischievous dash of ‘anything goes’ attitude.
-Settle in on the secluded yet lively summer terrace for platters of fruit de mer, signature crab doughnuts and tender Ibérico pork.
-The stylish al fresco space is framed with greenery with striped parasols overhead, ensuring complete discretion and privacy.
+Helmed by famed hotelier André Balazs, the sizzling Chiltern Firehouse matches elegance and sophistication with a mischievous dash of ‘anything goes’ attitude.
+Settle in on the secluded yet lively terrace for platters of fruit de mer, signature crab doughnuts and tender Ibérico pork.
+The stylish al fresco space is framed with greenery and finished with striped parasols overhead, ensuring complete discretion and privacy.

 Best outdoor dining space in London for: a secluded suntrap near the King's Road, filled with pretty flowers.

-Nestled on Sydney Street, the Chelsea Courtyard has reopened for summer 2019, serving all-day food and drinks.
+Nestled on Sydney Street, the Chelsea Gardener Cafe, formerly knows as the Chelsea Courtyard, will reopen this spring serving all-day food and drinks.
 Away from the bustle of the King's Road, this hidden courtyard is a showcase for the neighbouring Chelsea Gardener flagship and is suitably decked out with planters, cascading foliage, cushions and parasols.
 It is also available for private hire throughout the year.

 The Ivy Chelsea Garden

-The outdoor terrace at The Ivy Chelsea Garden on King's Road is an obvious choice on a summer's day, decked out with antique pots, lush greenery and a smattering of Instagram starlets.
+The outdoor terrace at The Ivy Chelsea Garden on King's Road, which is reopening in May, is an obvious choice on a warm day, decked out with antique pots, lush greenery and a smattering of Instagram starlets.
 Tuck into the restaurant's signature menu of high-end comfort food, spanning signature shepherd’s pie, steak sandwiches, zucchini fries and truffle chips, complemented by a colourful cocktail menu and considered wine list.

-Best outdoor dining space in London for: South American flavours, chic, charming interiors.
+Best outdoor dining space in London for: South-American flavours and chic, charming interiors.

 Colour, flavour and style abound at Chicama, the sleek sister to Peruvian favourite, Pachamama in Marylebone.
 Tucked away on a quiet corner off the King's Road, Chicama dishes up meat-free meals with a bold, South American twist.
 Think gleaming sea bream ceviche, tangy green papaya salad and plump grilled prawns with a razor-sharp yazu kosho dressing.
 Beautifully presented cuisine can be enjoyed on the charming alfresco terrace, which is the perfect spot for whiling away a sunny afternoon in Chelsea.

-Best outdoor dining space in London for: exclusivity; Moët champagne and rainy days, thanks to the slick retractable roof.
+Best outdoor dining space in London for: exclusivity, champagne and rainy days – thanks to the slick retractable roof.

-The intimate Garden Terrace at The Hari in Belgravia has been transformed into a flower-filled 'secret garden' for summer 2019, created in partnership with Moët & Chandon.
+The intimate Garden Terrace at The Hari hotel in Belgravia has been transformed into a flower-filled Amalfi-inspired paradise for spring 2021.
+Lounge with an Aperol Spritz or Sorrento Lemon Martini while grazing on cuoppo fritto, pizzette and scialatielli.
 The hotel's cool, contemporary interiors stand out against the postcode’s more traditional offerings, while a retractable roof ensures that it is suitable for all forms of British weather this summer.

 Boundary Rooftop, Shoreditch

-Perched atop the Boundary Project in Shoreditch, this cool rooftop retreat packs out all summer long thanks to its panoramic views of London and Sir Terence Conran-curated furnishings.
-Select from a Mediterranean-style menu of seafood and grilled skewers, and huddle round the open fire on brisker evenings.
+Perched atop the Boundary Project in Shoreditch, this cool adults-only rooftop retreat packs out all summer long thanks to panoramic views of London and its Sir Terence Conran-curated furnishings.
+Select from a Mediterranean-style menu of seafood and grilled skewers, and huddle around the open fire on brisker evenings.

 Dalloway Terrace, Bloomsbury